soledadli/soledadli/README.md

-### Hi there 👋
+### Hi there 🍎 I am Soledad, a good friend with Mrs. Hedgehog.

- is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently studying Digital Sciences at Université de Paris.
 - 🌱 I hold a bachelor degree in Humanities with a focus on inclusive theater at Bard College Berlin.